NightmareZero/RimImmortalsBizarre/README_en.txt

 [h3] Zuowang Dao [/h3]

-working
+testing...
-Zuowang Dao is a faction that specializes in deception, with most of their spells focusing on tricking the senses of their opponents, and using this to gain access to a resource known as "non-Gang", which can be used to unleash more powerful spells.
+Zuowang Dao is a faction that specializes in deception, with most of their spells focusing on tricking the senses of their opponents, and using this to gain access to a resource known as "FeiGang", which can be used to unleash more powerful spells.

+[u] graceful words [/u]: Subtle compliments that make the heart grow fonder, success will generate a small amount of FeiGang.

+[u] counterfeit trade [/u]: Consume a small amount of FeiGang and transform into the target's coveted treasure, which the target will use their own items in exchange for

+[u] scapegoat [/u]: Consume a small amount of FeiGang to transfer negative effects from one person to another

+[u] reflection in a mirror  [/u]: Consume a large amount of CongenitalQi to take the target's shadow from the mirror of illusion and reality,
+        because the mirror only reflects half, the target will be incomplete, and will produce a large amount of FeiGang.

 [h3] Zhengde Temple [/h3]